National History Challenge research-based competition

 - See the Whitlam Institute for the full list of prizes, terms and conditions

-Congratulations to all students who participated in the 2018 competition.
-The awards ceremony was held on 4 September 2018 at the Whitlam Institute in Sydney.
+Congratulations to all students who participated in the 2019 competition.

 - 1 of 4